José Matías Delgado: As head of state of El Salvador

 When the Central American governmental junta voted to join the Mexican Empire (5 January 1822), Delgado (and many other Salvadorans) opposed this.
-On 11 January 1822 in San Salvador, the city government, presided over by Padre Delgado, and many members of the public protested the decision.
-Also on 11 January, the government of El Salvador seceded from Guatemala in order to remain outside the Mexican Empire.
+On 11 January 1822, in San Salvador, the city government, presided over by Padre Delgado, and many members of the public protested the decision.
+Also, on 11 January, the government of El Salvador seceded from Guatemala to remain outside the Mexican Empire.

-In April 1822 Colonel Manuel Arzú, in command of Guatemalan troops, occupied the Salvadoran cities of Santa Ana and Sonsonate.
+In April 1822, Colonel Manuel Arzú, in command of Guatemalan troops, occupied the Salvadoran cities of Santa Ana and Sonsonate.
 On 3 June 1822, Arzú entered San Salvador, reaching the Plaza Major.
-Nine hours of fighting resulted in many casualties, burned houses and plundering, but the Guatemalans then withdrew.
+Nine hours of fighting resulted in many casualties, burned houses, and plundering, but the Guatemalans then withdrew.
 Delgado's nephew, Colonel Manuel José Arce, was one of the commanders of the Salvadoran defenders.
-On 6 June 1822, Salvadoran troops reoccupied Santa Ana, and later also Ahuachapán and Sonsonate.
+On 6 June 1822, Salvadoran troops reoccupied Santa Ana, and later Ahuachapán and Sonsonate.

 On 2 December 1822, fearing further encroachment from Guatemala, El Salvador officially asked for annexation to the United States.
 A delegation was sent to the United States to negotiate.

 That same month, Brigadier Vicente Filísola, Captain General of Guatemala (within the Mexican Empire), marched toward San Salvador.
-He entered the city on 9 February 1823, declaring respect for people and goods, but also the annexation of the province to Mexico.
-This was the end of the government of José Matías Delgado.
+He entered the city on 9 February 1823, declaring respect for people and goods but also the annexation of the province to Mexico.
+This was the end of José Matías Delgado's government.

 Later life

-On the fall of Mexican Emperor Agustín de Iturbide in 1823, Central America declared its independence.
+Central America declared its independence on the fall of Mexican Emperor Agustín de Iturbide in 1823.
 Delgado was elected one of the representatives to the constituent congress of the Federal Republic of Central America.
-This Congress met in Guatemala beginning on 24 June 1823, and Delgado was chosen to preside.
+This congress met in Guatemala beginning on 24 June 1823, and Delgado was chosen to preside.

-On 5 May 1824 he was named the first bishop of San Salvador by the local civil authorities and not by the Catholic Church.
-This entangled him in a serious and long-lasting controversy with the Archbishop of Guatemala and the Vatican authorities that lasted until his death.
+On 5 May 1824, he was named the first bishop of San Salvador by the local civil authorities and not by the Catholic Church.
+This entangled him in a serious and long-lasting controversy with the Archbishop of Guatemala and with Popes Leo XII and Pius VIII, which lasted until his death.

-In 1824 he bought in Guatemala, with public money, the first official printing press in El Salvador.
+In 1824, he bought, in Guatemala, with public money, the first official printing press in El Salvador.
 It was used to publish the first Salvadoran newspaper, El Semanario Político Mercantil.
 The first issue appeared on 31 July 1824.
 Delgado died on 12 November 1832 in San Salvador.
 As his funeral procession passed the Plaza Mayor, mourners showered his coffin with white rose petals.

-His remains are interred at El Rosario Church.
+Delgado's remains are thought to have been interred at El Rosario Church.